itm4n/itm4n.github.io/_posts/2025-05-20-hijacking-the-windows-marebackup-scheduled-task-for-privilege-escalation.md

 So, no actual vulnerability here, but this does explain why we can start the scheduled task manually without administrator privileges.

 One question remains, what about the payload?
 Well, we don't really care about preserving the original feature.
 It's just a scheduled task for collecting telemetry data after all, it's not system-critical, so we can execute whatever we want without having to ensure that the PowerShell commands are actually executed.
 In addition, the `Schedule` service will use the default `SYSTEM` token, which has `SeTcbPrivilege` enabled.
-Therefore, I opted for my personal favorite: spawning a `SYSTEM` console on the user's desktop (original code [here](https://googleprojectzero.blogspot.com/2016/01/raising-dead.html)).
+Therefore, I opted for my personal favorite: spawning a `SYSTEM` console on the user's desktop ([original code](https://googleprojectzero.blogspot.com/2016/01/raising-dead.html)).

 ```cpp
 HANDLE hToken = NULL, hTokenDup = NULL;